kostantinePapadopoulos/rickAndMorty/README.md

-# rickAndMorty
+# Rick and Morty quiz app

 A simple React app that tests users on their knowledge of Rick and Morty characters.

+# To install

+# Libraries Used